opencadc/.github/CONTRIBUTING.md

 source .tox/py310/bin/activate
 ```

-Once the virtual environment has been activated, use `pip` to install required software.
-For ex:
+Once the virtual environment has been activated, use `pip` to install required software, e.g:
 ```commandline
 pip install -e ".[test]"
 ```